-Before a family can find out if their children can get CHIP or Medicaid, the family must submit a complete CHIP/Children’s Medicaid application.
-There is a single form to apply for CHIP, CHIP Perinatal, and Children’s Medicaid.
+Before a family can find out if their children can get CHIP or Medicaid, the family must submit a complete Form H1205, the Application for Health Coverage & Help Paying Costs.
+This is a single form to apply for CHIP, CHIP Perinatal, and Children’s Medicaid.
 The completed application must contain:

 - All data fields completed (even if the entry is simply “N/A” or “not applicable”)